CV

 2021

-I WONDER, wall-text painting, permanent installation, Art Metropole, Toronto
+I WONDER, wall-text painting, semi-permanent installation (Nov 2021 - Feb 2024), Art Metropole, Toronto

 2019

-We Call, Teck Gallery, SFU reproduction in Women Deliver Cities curated by Germaine Koh, Vancouver Public Library, main branch, Vancouver
+WE CALL (SFU), reproduction in Women Deliver Cities curated by Germaine Koh, Vancouver Public Library, main branch, Vancouver

-Parking, a madrigal choral composition / performance with lyrics from makes and models of parked cars in UBC's West Parkade, composed by Earle Peach, performance AHVA Faculty Exhibition, UBC, Vancouver
+Parking, a madrigal choral composition / performance with lyrics from makes and models of parked cars in UBC's West Parkade, composed by Earle Peach, AHVA Faculty Exhibition, UBC, Vancouver

 2018